php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

   - build the docker containers
   - copy configuration files into place
   - run 'composer install'
-  - enter the container shell and run the 'dosetup' command
+  - enters the container shell and runs the 'dosetup' command
-  - start the queue worker
+  - starts the queue worker
 - Once the build process has completed the last few line should indicate: 'Personal access client created successfully' along with a Client ID and secret.
 - The prompt will no longer be available as the terminal is locked by the Laravel worker task.
 - Pressing Ctrl + z should unlock the terminal, and will stop the listener, however there won't be any notifications sent or logged.
-- You can use MailHog to receive emails or monitor the /storage/logs/email.log
+- You can use MailHog to receive emails or monitor the email logs: /storage/logs/email.log

 ####If the build process was unable to access the host shell, the following steps can complete the setup process manually
 -To access the Host container shell: